fastly/ftw/docs/YAMLFormat.md

 The YAML Format
 ===============

-Welcome to the the FTW YAMLFormat docuemntation.
+Welcome to the the FTW YAMLFormat documentation.
 In this document we will explain all the possible options that can be used within the YAML format.
-Generally this is the prefereed format for writing tests in as they don't require any programming skills in order to understand and change.
+Generally this is the preferred format for writing tests in as they don't require any programming skills in order to understand and change.
 If you find a bug in this format please open an issue.

 Metadata Parameters
 ==================